bauwenst/Experiments_GRaMPa/doc/hyperparameters.md

   - Deterministic ULM+GRaMPa:
     - [x] Same temperatures as above.
     - [ ] ~~RE(p), again with t=1.
 We fucked this tuning up last time by choosing alpha=0.5, k=64.
 Should've been alpha=1.0, k=1.~~ As stated above, this is pointless.
-- [x] Print DeBERTa model to make sure it looks like what we want it to look like (e.g. no absolute positionals)
-  - Looks good.
-Only sucky part is that since we have max sequence length of 1024, there will be k=1024 relative positional embeddings.
-- Throw one onto A100 debug to find a working batch size.
-  - ERROR?!
-- Set up the low-resource versions first.
-If we run out of time, at least we have those.
-- Throw all 8 onto H100.
-  - Implement GLUE/SuperGLUE
-  - Process paper comments
-- Finetune
-- Evaluate with typos